vector623/WebLinq/README.md

 method.

 ## todo

 add a console project as a demo and include some mock functions to imitate web requests to the google adwords api and the amazon marketplace web service api

+add batch method - take in a collection and return a collection of collections

 ## example
 https://gist.github.com/vector623/9f087f253653f1dd08ed793f1c7ec26f